 The Certificate in Genealogical Research course was introduced in 2010 and is designed to help students improve their research analysis and writing skills.
 It is not intended to be a course which teaches you how to undertake genealogical research and applicants are expected to have a good working knowledge of family history and to have been researching family history for a minimum of three years before they apply.

 The course is undertaken over an 18 month period and requires successful completion of 8 components of work.
 Candidates must be financial members of the SAG when undertaking the course and it has been designed so that members who live outside of the Sydney area can participate in it.
-Good internet access is important as all work is despatched and received by email.
+Good internet access is important as all work is distributed and submitted by email.

 The current course Regulations (as at 9 December 2015) are available here.

-Applications for 2018 will be open from 1-28 February.
-Applications are not accepted at other times and potential applicants should be aware that the course is extremely popular and is usually over subscribed.
+Applications for 2019 will be open from 1-28 February.
+Applications are not accepted at other times and potential applicants should be aware that the course is extremely popular and is often over subscribed.